-Use the same procedure as for starting a cold engine but without setting the choke control in the choke position.
-The correct choke/start throttle setting is obtained by moving the choke control to the choke position and then pushing it in again.
+Use the same starting procedure as for a cold engine but without setting the choke control in the choke position.

 Starting

 Grip the front handle with your left hand.
 Hold the chain saw on the ground by placing your right foot through the rear handle.
 Pull the starter handle with your right hand and pull out the starter cord slowly until you feel a resistance (as the starter pawls engage) then pull firmly and rapidly.
 Never wrap the starter cord around your hand